mengxingwu/Benthic_Drivers_of_Structural_Complexity_across_A_Transition_Zone/Data_for_Lab_Morris_Wu/myExperiment/README.md

 *2. DC_composition.xlsx*

-This spreadsheet tells all polygons, the label on each polygon, short codes of labels, and short codes of simplified categories in site $Dongchin$, region $Lanyu$.
+This spreadsheet tells all polygons, the label on each polygon, short codes of labels, and short codes of simplified categories in site $Donching$, region $Lanyu$.

 **Sheet1**